tsangiotis/tsangiotis.github.io/_posts/2020-03-17-coronavirus-and-chill.md

 One of the terrors of staying home for the coronavirus is the lack of outside leisure time.

-You may work remotely by day if you can but when the night comes you need something to accompany that whiskey, wine or beer glass.
+You may work remotely by day if you can, but when the night comes you need something to accompany that whiskey, wine or beer glass.
 Don't need to mention that alcohol in any other form is unacceptable.

 ![Whiskey](/images/{{ page.slug }}/whiskey.jfif)